wandb/docs/docs/support/change_colors_each_same_group.md

 ---
-title: 1.
-How can I change the colors of each run in the same group?
+title: "How can I change the colors of each run in the same group?"
-2. Is there any way to group runs without using the "Group" feature?
 displayed_sidebar: support
 tags:
 - workspaces